spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

 ## Set up the state machine

-The state machine that handles orders that use this shipment method needs to use a manual event for shipping so that it can be triggered from the Back Office.
+The state machine which handles orders using this shipment method needs to use a manual event for shipping so that it can be triggered from the Back Office.

 ![Setting up State Machine](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+a+New+Shipment+Method+2.0/ship_event.png)